 Find it!
 Pollo Sin Rival is just a "hole in the wall" on the main street of Tena (15 de noviembre), just a block south of the terminal.
 Blink and you'll miss it!
 If you start walking south from TIA it's across the street half a block down.

 If you're looking for a quick lunch near the terminal, Safari is a typical Ecuadorian lunch place that I haven't been sick at.
 You call also get a plate of Arroz con Pollo if you don't like the sound of the set lunch menu.

 Find it!
-A block north of the terminal (on the main road) on the corner.
+Three blocks south of the terminal (on the main road).
+A block before the hospital.

 best pizza in Tena.
 And they deliver.
 Just make sure to include your